 The Spider Roll: How to Tempura Fry Soft Shell Crab

-The Spider Roll is a sushi recipe that really shows off how to tempura fry soft shell crab.
-This roll is simple to make, beautiful to look at, and delicious to eat!
+The Spider Roll is a sushi recipe that you can make to show off how to tempura fry soft-shell crab.
+This sushi roll is simple to make, beautiful, and delicious to eat!
+Key ingredients like avocado and crab meat complement the flavors perfectly.
 You can also top the roll with Eel Sauce, but that’s optional.

-It’s iconic appearance makes it a crowd favorite at sushi restaurants all across the United States and a commonly requested roll for people making sushi at home.
+Its iconic appearance makes it a crowd favorite at sushi restaurants across the United States and a commonly requested roll for people making sushi at home.

-It’s important to mention that the soft shell crabs that I use in this article/video have already had the gills and apron removed.
+It’s important to mention that the soft-shell crabs I use in this recipe article/video already had their gills and apron removed.

 For this tutorial, you will need: